Why Do People Leave Rehab Early?

 September 03, 2012 | Written by : Alastair Mordey

-Entering a rehab, or thinking about getting treatment at one, is a great step in the right direction, but this in fact is not the only challenge towards becoming sober.
-The second challenge is one that an individual will face when they have begun treatment at the rehab; this challenge being, to complete the entire rehab program from start to finish.
+Just entering a rehab, or thinking about getting treatment at one, is a great step in the right direction, but this in fact is not the only challenge you will face in your quest for sobriety.

-Overcoming a drug or alcohol addiction can be very difficult; many addicts will begin their treatment at a rehab and then come up with various excuses or mindsets to why they should leave the rehab program early.
-Before an individual decides to quit the program, here are 6 things to think about.
+Overcoming a drug or alcohol addiction can be very difficult; many addicts will begin their treatment at a rehab and then come up with various excuses or mindsets to why they should leave the rehab programme early.
+Before an individual decides to quit the programme, here are 6 things to think about.

 ‘Withdrawal and Detoxification is Just Too Much'